caitlinfcorrigan/MyTrails/README.md

 ## User Stories
 * AAU, I want to create an account.
 * AAU, I want to delete my account.
+* AAU, I want to login/logout of my account.
 * AAU, I want to read reviews of trails.
 * AAU, I want to rate trails I've hiked.
 * AAU, I want to view all trails I've reviewed.